devsunb/kanata-vk-agent/README.md

 ### live reload

-kanata [live reload](https://jtroo.github.io/config.html#live-reload) does not run when the virtual key is pressed, so it will run on the next time all virtual keys are released (when switched to an app not included in `-b`)
+kanata [live reload](https://jtroo.github.io/config.html#live-reload) does not run when the virtual key is pressed, so it will run on the next time all virtual keys are released.

 ```
 ...